fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 For the sake of simplicity, under this one heading of "text-based games" I'm lumping together various terms denoting different overlapping genres:

 - **Text adventures** began in the 1970s and are generally parser-based, meaning that the player types commands like `north` or `examine sign`.
 Text adventures commonly feature puzzles, and they may or may not have a strong story element.
-This type of game is still made today by enthusiasts, though now the focus is usually on *story* more than puzzles, and the term *interactive fiction* is now more common (see below).
+This type of game is still made today by enthusiasts, though story is now more emphasized than in the early days, and puzzles less so.
+Also, the term *interactive fiction* is now more common (see below).
 - [**MUDs**](https://en.wikipedia.org/wiki/Multi-user_dungeon) are the multiplayer counterpart to text adventures, similar to modern MMORPGs but with text and a parser instead of graphics.
 MUDs are not nearly as popular as they once were, due of course to modern MMORPGs.
 - **Interactive fiction** is the term most widely used today for text-based games.
 It's also the broadest term, including not only parser-based games but also a more recent form that uses *hypertext* instead of a parser, where the narrative is made non-linear by links interspersed within the text, or after each section of text (as in *Choose Your Own Adventure* books).
 This *hypertext* or *choice-based* interactive fiction often feels less like playing a game, and more like reading a short story or poem.